remkl/es6-workshop/README.md

 const maths = `${1 + 2} is equal to 3` // 3 is equal to 3
 ```
 You can also create custom tagged template literals using functions (similar to how the react style-components library works), which is beyond the scope of this introduction.
-For more information see: <https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Template_literals>
+For more information see [Template Literals](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Template_literals)

 # Object Shorthands
-We also get some terser syntax for dealing with objects.
+We also get terser syntax when dealing with objects literals.
 One of these is the object property short-hand notation:
 ```js
 var firstName = 'Alfred',
     lastName  = 'Jenkins'